 There’s no piece of workout equipment that can make you feel more powerful and strong than a pair of dumbbells.
-Unlike exercise machines, dumbbells give you freedom of movement and force you to recruit more muscles at once.
+They give you freedom of movement and force you to recruit more muscles at once.
 That’s why they’re the preferred choice for total-body workouts.

 But in order to get the most out of your dumbbell workout and ensure that you’re moving safely and efficiently, maintaining proper form is key.
-Ben Booker, lead trainer of Daily Burn’s Live to Fail program and founder of Second Chance Lifestyle, says, “When you can’t follow a smooth up and down motion, or the weight gets squirrely, then drop the weight to get the form right.”
+Ben Booker, lead trainer of Daily Burn’s Live to Fail program, says, “When you can’t follow a smooth up and down motion, or the weight gets squirrely, then drop the weight to get the form right.”

 As you get stronger, your heavy set of dumbbells will feel lighter, and you can increase weight by five-pound increments.
 “It’s called progressive overload; you’re going to slowly add weight and it should be done within a targeted rep range,” Booker says.